In truth, this has been on my radar for quite a while now but I just haven’t known what to do about it. I still don’t.

-It’s kinda funny because I easily could have obtained them when I was young, but now I have absolutely no idea how to get them, short of buying Bitcoin (which is way out of my price range), getting a VPN, and going on the dark web.
+It’s kinda funny because I easily could have obtained them when I was young, but now I have absolutely no idea how to get them, short of buying cryptocurrency, getting a VPN, and going on the dark web.
 And though I say that like it’s no big deal, I still wouldn’t actually know how to even do that much.
 (But I’d bet that my 23-year-old computer genius of a daughter could show me how.)

 To the casual reader, I’m sure this may sound like I’ve gone off the deep end.
 But I assure you that the truth is anything but radical.
 I don’t want to get high and honestly, I’m still afraid of “tripping.”
 There is no “party” element to this at all and I very rarely even drink.

 Yet I’m also open-minded enough that I’m willing to consider something that might actually be more effective in treating my depression than my antidepressant medication.
 My depression is not being managed very well by my medications anymore and I can’t increase my dosage any further.